Allometry

 — Methodassimilation_efficiency_emergent_binary(prey_data, predator_data)

+Determines the assimilation efficiency of a predator consuming prey, based on binary conditions of edibility.
 The function evaluates whether the predator can eat the prey and whether the prey can be consumed, and assigns the assimilation efficiency accordingly.

 Arguments